-14 President George W. Bush, Report to Congress on the Emergency Regarding Proliferation of Weapons of Mass Destruction, June 18, 2002.
+15 President George W. Bush, Report to Congress on the Emergency Regarding Proliferation of Weapons of Mass Destruction, June 18, 2002.

-The DCI's November 2003 report said that, in the first half of 2003, evidence showed that PRC entities continued to provide dual-use production equipment and technology related to chemical weapons to Iran, despite sanctions.
-On April 1, 2004, the Bush Administration imposed sanctions under the Iran Nonproliferation Act based on "credible information" that five PRC entities transferred unspecified prohibited items to Iran, which might include chemical weapon-related items.
+The DCI's November 2004 report said that, in the second half of 2003, "PRC firms" still provided dual-use production equipment and technology related to chemical weapons to Iran, despite sanctions.
+On November 24, 2004, the Bush Administration again imposed sanctions under the Iran Nonproliferation Act that affected four PRC entities, including Q.C.
+Chen, likely related to chemical weapons.